imagej/imagej.github.io/pages/Profiling_Java_Code.md

 to a space-delimited list of classes.

-If you want to instrument any class handled by {% include github content='TODO' %} , you need to use the slightly more complicated command line:
+If you want to instrument any class handled by {% include github org='imagej' repo='imagej-legacy' label='imagej-legacy' %} , you need to use the slightly more complicated command line:

 ``` bash
 ./fiji -Dpatch.ij1=false --cp jars/javassist.jar --cp jars/fiji-compat.jar \